educates/educates-on-kind/README.md

 definition from the same image location by setting the ``spec.content.image`` field to the same image reference.

-If you have exposed the local image registry to the local network, you can instead in each case also use:
+If you have exposed the local image registry to the local network, and your local docker daemon has also been configured to trust the registry hostname even though insecure, you can instead in each case also use:

 ```
 registry.${INGRESS_DOMAIN}:5000/custom-workshop-image:latest